 The Ministry of Social Affairs and Health (STM) is responsible for general strategic guidance and funding of the Kanta Services.
 STM sets out the target state and roadmap for information management in social welfare and healthcare services and the Kanta Services, and monitors the results.
 STM takes care of client and stakeholder cooperation at the strategic level and prepares legislation concerning the Kanta Services.

 Social Insurance Institution of Finland (Kela)

-VRK is responsible for the ID and certification services for data system services.
+The Digital and Population Data Services Agency (DVV) is responsible for the ID and certificate services of information system services.